 Findings emerge from the qualitative and quantitative analyses.
 Findings are typically divided into sections by technical area, following the outline established in the field guide.
-However, be prepared for new or surprising findings that may emerge, as these may require modifications to the original outline.
+Be sure to highlight gender-relevant findings.
+Furthermore, be prepared for new or surprising findings that may emerge, as these may require modifications to the original outline.
 Every assessment report includes a description of the private health sector, sometimes referred to as the private sector “landscape.”
 Though there are many ways the information can be presented, it is useful to have a visual graphic to illustrate the myriad actors and organizations.

 Key questions to be addressed in the description of the private health sector include:

 - Who are the key actors in the private health sector?

 - What specific health services and products are delivered by private providers?
 At what price?

 - What population groups do they serve (gender, income, urban/rural, special groups)?

 - How is the private health sector organized?
 What are the linkages with the overall health system?

 - What are the sources of private health expenditures?

 Recommendations are arguably the most important part of the analysis phase—this is where you’ll suggest specific interventions or strategies to address the issues and constraints identified in the assessment.